 Nozomi (=のぞみ) / Mizuho (=みずほ) on Tokaido, Sanyo and Kyushu Shinkansen

-Nozomi is the fastest and most frequent operated train on Tokaido-Sanyo Shinkansen between Tokyo, Kyoto, Osaka, Hiroshima and Fukuoka.
+Nozomi is the fastest and most frequent train services on Tokaido-Sanyo Shinkansen among Tokyo, Kyoto, Osaka, Hiroshima and Fukuoka.
 Mizuho is the fastest train between Shin-Osaka and Kagoshima-Chuo.
 Japan Rail Pass is NOT valid for these trains.
-Even a basic fare to take Nozomi or Mizuho is not covered by Japan Rail Pass at all.
-If you want to take Nozomi or Mizuho, JR Pass does not help you anything.
-You have to pay full fare.
+Even a basic fare to take Nozomi and Mizuho are not covered by Japan Rail Pass at all.
+If you take Nozomi or Mizuho, JR Pass does not help you anything.
+You have to pay full fare beside JR pass.

 Trip time between Tokyo and Shin Osaka — 3 hours by Hikari / 2.5 hours by Nozomi

-Frequency — 2 trips of Hikari every hour / 5 trips of Nozomi every hour
+Frequency — 2 trips of Hikari every hour / 5 to 6 trips of Nozomi every hour

 *There are some more trips of both Hikari and Nozomi in peak hours.

 Please refer one of my post, Tokaido-Sanyo Shinkansen to get the details abut the difference between Nozomi and Hikari.